nathro/AutoTransform/README.md

     * **Name** - A unique name to identify the change in PRs and scheduling
     * **Owner** - An owner to notify about actions taken by the schema
     * **Allowed Validation Level** - The level of validation errors allowed by the schema (none vs warning vs error)
-* **[Input](https://github.com/nathro/AutoTransform/blob/master/autotransform/input/base.py)** - The input component returns a list of keys that are potential targets of the change (i.e. file paths)
+* **[Input](https://github.com/nathro/AutoTransform/blob/master/autotransform/input/base.py)** - The input component returns a list of Items that are potential targets of the change (i.e. file paths)
-* **[Filters](https://github.com/nathro/AutoTransform/blob/master/autotransform/filter/base.py)** - Filters take a set of keys and apply criteria to the keys that were not applied by the Input, such as checking if it matches a regex pattern.
+* **[Filters](https://github.com/nathro/AutoTransform/blob/master/autotransform/filter/base.py)** - Filters take a set of Items and apply criteria to the Items that were not applied by the Input, such as checking if the key of the item matches a regex pattern.
-* **[Batcher](https://github.com/nathro/AutoTransform/blob/master/autotransform/batcher/base.py)** - A batcher takes a set of filtered keys and breaks it into groups that can be executed independently.
+* **[Batcher](https://github.com/nathro/AutoTransform/blob/master/autotransform/batcher/base.py)** - A batcher takes a set of filtered Items and breaks them into groups that can be executed independently.
 This component also generates metadata for this grouping used for things like the body of a pull request.
 * **[Transformer](https://github.com/nathro/AutoTransform/blob/master/autotransform/transformer/base.py)** - The core of any change, takes a batch and actually makes changes to files based on the batch provided.
 * **[Validators](https://github.com/nathro/AutoTransform/blob/master/autotransform/validator/base.py)** - Validators are run after transformation to check the health of a codebase after the transformation and ensure no issues are present.
 Things like typing, testing, etc...
 * **[Commands](https://github.com/nathro/AutoTransform/blob/master/autotransform/command/base.py)** - Post run processes that need to be executed.
 Could involve updating databases, generating code, etc...